 A fixed charge gives the security taker control over the charged asset.
-If the security taker does not have sufficient control over the asset, the charge will be floating and not fixed, even if this was not the intention of the parties.
-In order for a fixed charge to be taken over a bank account, the account holder must not be able to deal with the money in the charged account without written permission from the security taker.
+If the security taker does not have sufficient control over the asset, a court will recharacterise the charge as floating and not fixed, even if this was not the intention of the parties.
+For a fixed charge to be taken over a bank account, the account holder must not be able to deal with the money in the charged account without written permission from the security taker.
 If the account is being used frequently in the course of the account holder's business this restriction may be impracticable.

-A floating charge over an account provides the security taker with less security than a fixed charge because a floating charge-holder is only paid out of asset realisations after fixed charge-holders, the expenses of the insolvent estate, and any preferential creditors have all been paid in full and a percentage of the remaining assets has been ring-fenced for payment to unsecured creditors (see question 43).
+A floating charge over an account provides the security taker with less security than a fixed charge because a floating charge holder is only paid out of asset realisations after fixed charge holders, the expenses of the insolvent estate and any preferential creditors have all been paid in full and a percentage of the remaining assets has been ring-fenced for payment to unsecured creditors (see question 45).
 However, a floating charge is often preferred because it allows the account holder more control over the money in the account.
-The account holder is free to withdraw funds from the charged account without the security taker's consent.
+The account holder is free to withdraw funds from the charged account without the security taker's consent

-A fixed or floating charge over a deposit account can be perfected by registering the particulars of the charge at Companies House.
+A fixed or floating charge (or assignment) granted by a UK company over a deposit account can be perfected by registering the particulars of the charge at Companies House.

-34 How are security interests in non-vessel collateral enforced?
+35 How are security interests in non-vessel collateral enforced?